Disclaimer: This story contains graphic details of abuse that may be upsetting to some.

 Abuse and bullying in a dating relationship involve more than just hitting, kicking, slapping, and punching.
 In fact, most abusive relationships start out with subtle signs that many teens mistake it for love, as I did.
 I urge everyone to look for the warning signs, act on those warning signs, and be supportive.
 You could save a life.”

 This story was submitted to Love What Matters by Jordyn Helms.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here:

 ‘I know you beg him to stop.
 I know you think you can love him hard enough he won’t hurt you anymore.
 One day, sweet girl, there won’t be a next time.’: Domestic abuse survivor shares powerful testimony for fellow victims, ‘Run and don’t look back’